Stefan Christensen ← Back to writing

 The lesson wasn’t about finding the perfect phrasing.
 It was about talking to the people who actually operate the systems, not the people who sell them.

 We started asking to speak with operational experts, not just partnerships teams.
-We started testing exhaustively during implementation—mornings, evenings, weekends, bank holidays—before we were contractually locked in.
+We started testing exhaustively during implementation: mornings, evenings, weekends, bank holidays, before any contracts were signed.

 The Questions That Would Have Helped